Constructive proofs for the standard translation of many-sorted to unsorted predicate logic: Introduction

 Nour and Raffalli point out in \cite{NourRaffalli2003} that this task is not as routine as van Dalen makes it out to be, writing: ``It is not even clear that the proof in [12] which is only sketched can be completed into a correct proof (at least the authors do not know how to end his proof).''\footnote{Here, ``[12]'' is \cite{vanDalen1994}.} They note that formulas appearing in a derivation of $\varphi^*$ are not necessarily of the form $\psi^*$.
 They therefore opt for an alternative translation: rather than adding sort predicates, they let the placement of a variable in atomic formulas determine its role.
 In this way, one variable can play different roles in the same formula.
 This allows them to give a reverse coding $A^\diamond$ for any first-order $A$ in such a way that $\varphi$ and $\varphi^{*\diamond}$ are equivalent.

 In this paper, we give two constructive proofs, both of which work for classical and intuitionistic logic.
-For the equality-free case where every relation and function symbol has a fixed sort assigned to each of its argument places, we repair the gap in Herbrand's original proof.
-Following Nour and Raffalli, we allow a single variable to play multiple roles in a formula, and extend this to function symbols, so that any term can play the role of any sort.
-This lets us turn one-sorted derivations into many-sorted ones.
-Our second proof also handles equality, as well as relation and function symbols that allow more than one combination of sorts in their argument places.
-We then show that it can also accommodate the common additional axiom that the sort predicates are pairwise disjoint.
+The first proof establishes the correctness of the standard translation in the presence of equality, as well as relation and function symbols that allow more than one combination of sorts in their argument places.
+We then extend this result to accommodate additional sort axioms, including those expressing that the sorts are mutually disjoint.
 As an application, we use it to give a fully syntactic justification of van Dalen's translation of second-order logic into unsorted first-order logic.
+Our second proof adapts the argument of Nour and Raffalli to $\mathrm{MSL}$ and gives a new proof of Herbrand's claim that

+whenever $\Gamma\cup\{\varphi\}$ is a set of equality-free $\mathrm{MSL}$-sentences with only strict relation and function symbols.
+This proof gives a simpler alternative to the ones by Schmidt and Wang.